 Don't regurgitate.
 Don't explain binary search; just write "binary search".
 Don't write the pseudocode for Dijkstra's algorithm; just write "Dijkstra's algorithm".
-If the solution appears on page 6 of Jeff's notes, just write "See page 6 of Jeff's notes."
+If the solution appears on page 374 of Jeff's book, just write "See page 374 of the textbook."
 If your answer is similar to something we've seen in class, just say so and (carefully!) describe your changes.
 You will lose points for vomiting, especially if you get the details wrong.

 Content: What to write